berserkware/waffleweb/docs/How-To-Guides/Templating.rst

 Adding Your Own Template Renderer .................................

-Adding your own template renderer is easy, all you have to is create a file called "settings.py" and add a variable called "TEMPLATE_RENDERER".
+Adding your own template renderer is easy.
+All you have to is create a file called "settings.py" and add a variable called "TEMPLATE_RENDERER".

 .. code-block:: python